yonixw/ScummVM_RTL_Build/README.md

 ![](/images/mac_bs_sam.png)

-# Using Bluestack
+# Bluestacks

-## Config

-In both Windows and Mac you need to enable better graphics in the settings to avoid render problems in the game.

-## Copy files into the emulator
+If you plan to use the [Bluestacks emulator](https://www.bluestacks.com/) be sure to read how to configure the emulator in the [Bluestacks README](BLUESTACK.md)